ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

-If the `authorized-by` value is present in the triple `condition` (i.e., in the `measurement-map` of the `stateful-environment-record`), all authority entries of the `condition` MUST be present in the ACS entry, otherwise the ACS entry does not match. applies to reference value measurements in the triple, for `conditional-series-record` records.
+If the `authorized-by` value is present in the triple `condition` (i.e., in the `measurement-map` of the `stateful-environment-record`), all authority entries of the `condition` MUST be present in the ACS entry, otherwise the ACS entry does not match.
+If the series `selection` populates `authorized-by`, the chosen ACS MUST contain the same measurements and authority as contained in the `selection` entry.
 If the series `addition` entry contains `authorized-by` values, they are ignored.

 ~~~ cddl